Embedded desingularization for arithmetic surfaces -- toward a parallel implementation

-Note that for consistency of coloring at place a, the matrix $ M $ is initialized to the zero matrix in the very first transition of the net. {\tt Split} is the covering by affine charts arising from the minors of the Jacobian matrix of $I_Z$, contains a call to {\sc Singular} and fills in a correct value for the matrix $M$ for each of the generated tokens.
+Note that for consistency of coloring at place a, the matrix $ M $ is initialized to the zero matrix in the very first transition of the net. \xch{Further, we add the empty list $ \fP$, in which we will collect the interesting primes.} \xch{In {\tt Split}, we fix generators for $ I_Z $ and add the prime factors of the appearing coefficients to the list $ \fP $.
+Following this, {\tt Split} creates} the covering by affine charts arising from the minors of the Jacobian matrix of $I_Z$, contains a call to {\sc Singular} and fills in a correct value for the matrix $M$ for each of the generated tokens.
 The iteration of purely formally forming the derivatives is represented by {\tt FormalDer}, which relies on functionality of the back-end {\sc Singular} again.
 Having found an integer $m \neq0$, we need to find the prime factors, combine the knowledge from all charts and return the result.